BadgujarKalpesh/Dynamic-Page-Builder/README.md

 ### Admin can create fields and add validation also
 <img width="1910" height="906" alt="Screenshot 2025-07-30 160510" src="https://github.com/user-attachments/assets/1fb46031-8046-42fe-8a84-919e86392942" />

-### User can see all the fields and he has access to add item
+### User can see all the fields and User also access to add, edit, delete, view item
 <img width="1893" height="897" alt="Screenshot 2025-07-30 160310" src="https://github.com/user-attachments/assets/dfb21cff-98b2-4d79-bae8-3383d6290a2f" />

 ### New Item add button